mshibanami/redirect-web/docs/README.md

 - Exclude URLs from redirection
 - Process captured text using URL encoding/decoding, base64 encoding/decoding, or replacing occurrences

-Also, you can unlock these by the subscription or the one-time purchase:
+In addition, you can unlock the following features through either a subscription or a one-time purchase:

-- Enable 2 or more redirect settings
+- Enabling 2 or more redirect rules
-- Sync redirect settings with your other Mac, iPhone and iPad through iCloud
+- Syncing redirect rules with your other Mac, iPhone, and iPad via iCloud

-(Your purchase also supports us in maintaining Redirect Web. 😃) Your purchase made on your iOS device can be used on your Mac as well, and vice versa.
+Purchasing the app also supports us in maintaining Redirect Web. 😃

+Your purchase made on your iOS device can be used on your Mac and vice versa.

 ---